95th Siege Battery, Royal Garrison Artillery: Spring Offensive

 The German Spring Offensive opened on 21 March with an intense bombardment on Third Army's gun positions.
 95th Siege Bty's gun positions were deeply dug and offered good protection, so casualties were low.
 90th Brigade's guns replied with pre-arranged SOS barrages to support IV Corps' infantry in front (their planned counter-preparation barrages were abandoned because the Germany infantry advanced so quickly in the morning mist).
 Telephone lines were soon cut, and the only guns in contact with 90th Bde HQ and the brigade OP ('Tusculum') were a detached section of 95th Siege Bty ('Toc 6') behind Vaulx-Vraucourt.
-The rest of the battery ('Toc 1') was also firing at SOS targets, but its wireless had been destroyed and Maj Pargiter could only communicate with Bde HQ by runner.Behrend, pp. 1–8, 12, 21.
+The rest of the battery ('Toc 1') was also firing at SOS targets, but its wireless had been destroyed and Maj Pargiter could only communicate with Bde HQ by runner.

 By 12.10 the Tusculum OP was reporting that the enemy had broken through IV Corps' forward positions and was advancing through the Battle Zone past Lagnicourt.
 25th Division, the corps reserve, manned the reserve line (the Brown Line) and the brigade (codenamed 'Dog') nearest to 95th Siege Bty reported that the Germans had already closed up to the wire in front of the Brown Line.
 At Dog's request 95th Siege Bty engaged two enemy batteries troubling the infantry.
 The battery then fired on Lagnicourt, where a brigade ('Dibs') of 6th Division reported German infantry massing.
-By 15.10 the enemy were in Vraucourt Copse, barely 2000 yd from Toc 6's guns, which were engaging them (the Germans thought that they were being fired on by their own guns).Blaxland, p.
-48.
+By 15.10 the enemy were in Vraucourt Copse, barely 2000 yd from Toc 6's guns, which were engaging them (the Germans thought that they were being fired on by their own guns).

 Finally, just before nightfall, IV Corps Heavy Artillery ordered the batteries to retire.
 95th Siege Bty began dismantling its 9.2s and hauling them onto the wagons, with the Holt caterpillar tractors ('cats') standing by.
 They were sent off during the night to park the guns south-west of Arras.
 As 90th Bde's adjutant wrote, 'a moving battle was no place for such sluggish creatures as nine-twos: consequently Toc 1's and Toc 6's pieces were now crawling across the Somme en route for the very back of the front'.
 The new 9.2-inch howitzers were incomplete and the Army Service Corps (ASC) crews had to improvise couplings out of chains, consequently they towed erratically.
 While crossing Miraumont bridge on 22 March one of the carriages carrying a howitzer barrel ran over the side into the river.
 Despite their best efforts with a cat borrowed from an 8-inch battery that had lost its guns, the ASC could not recover it, finally abandoning it on 25 March when they came under machine gun fire from the advancing Germans.
-Major Pargiter was also refused permission to return to the battery positions to recover the steel firing beams.Edmonds, 1918, Vol I, p.
-446.
+Major Pargiter was also refused permission to return to the battery positions to recover the steel firing beams.